 Operating Ratios

 Detail %

-Employee Cost 75%
+Employee Cost 74%

 Repairs & Maintenance 1%

 Finance Charges & Impairment 4%

 T 1.4.3

-The municipality's liquidity ratio is sitting at 12% (0.12: 1) in 2021 compared to 12% (0.12: 1) in the prior year (2020).
-The municipality has a negative net asset value of R95 million in 2021 compared to R95 million in prior year (2020).
-The municipality's financial situation is dire now; however, the municipality is presently implementing a financial recovery plan.
-The impact of COVID-19 pandemic has worsen the financial situation, however the municipality received additional equitable share allocation for COVID-19 financial relief, which was one of positive attributes contributing to a District surplus budget.
+The municipality's liquidity ratio is sitting at 6% (0.6: 1) in 2022 which is the same as in the previous financial year 2020/2021.
+The municipality has a negative net asset value of R107 million in 2021/2022 compared to R106 million in prior year (2021).
+The municipality's financial situation is dire; however, the municipality is presently implementing a financial recovery plan.
+The municipality continues to prioritise the implementation of cost containment policy and financial turnaround strategy to move from unfunded to funded budget.